The term ANTIQUE PRINT is often a confusing term.

-a) An Antique Print is often described as "original", aka it was created by the technique described eg. "Original copper engraving, "Original lithograph", "Original Aquatint" meaning it was printed using the copper plate, limestone block, aquatint etched surface, at the date stated.
+1 a) An ANTIQUE PRINT is often described as "original", aka it was created by the technique described eg. "Original copper engraving", "Original lithograph", "Original Aquatint" meaning it was printed using the copper plate, limestone block, aquatint etched surface, at the date stated.

-c) "Re-strikes" that are later printing of the original copper plate if it has survived.
+c) "Re-strikes" that are later printing of the original copper plate or Lithograph, if it has survived.
 However, if it was a soft copper-plate it would be worn and not of good quality.
 Given our ancestors need to recycle materials this is rare.
 Engraved Copper plates that had served their purpose were often melted down to create new plate.
+Bavarian limestone lithographic slabs were cleaned and reused.
 The maximum images taken from a copper plate was only 100.